HRading/klipper_canbus_setup/README.md

 ## Introduction
 This is my guide for how to setup Klipper on my Voron 2.4 350 to use canbus It focuses on Octopus Pro based on a F429 chip, and a Mellow Fly SB2040 EBB.
-Its main purpose is for me to remebmer what I did, if i ever need to reinstall.
+Its main purpose is for me to remember what I did, if i ever need to reinstall.

 The content of this guide is based on information gathered from different sources, promarily these three:
 - Akhamars great guide:  https://github.com/akhamar/voron_canbus_octopus_sb2040